Pawsey-Internships/pawsey-version-control/_episodes/08-collab.md

 Once there she can accept access to the Owner's repo.

 Next, the Collaborator needs to download a copy of the Owner's repository to her machine.
 This is called "cloning a repo".
-Now is a good time to ask Jordan (or other instructor) about setting Collaborator-Owner pairs if he has forgotten.
-Hint: pairs.xlsx

 To clone the Owner's repo into her `Desktop` folder, the Collaborator enters (replace 'vlad' with